R&D Tax Credits Explained: 2025 Guide

 HMRC will not process your claim until they have received your additional information form, so make sure you file it before your Company Tax Return.

-Next, update your CT600 with the relevant financial information.
+Next, update your CT600 with your top-line financial calculations.

 How you do this depends on which scheme you’re claiming through and whether you’re claiming corporate tax relief or a payable tax credit.